Trump administration allows states to make Medicaid recipients work

 However, the Obama administration did not approve any state waivers that would impose work mandates, saying it was not in keeping with the program's mission to provide access to medical services.
 Consumer advocates and health policy experts fear that such a requirement could prove a big hurdle for many recipients, leaving them without the care they need.

 The Trump administration swiftly signaled that it held a different view.
-Verma, sent a letter to governors soon after she was confirmed in March urging them to apply for such waivers.
+Verma, sent a letter to governors hours after after she was confirmed in March urging them to apply for such waivers.

 Related: Trump administration open to making some Medicaid recipients work, pay premiums